blainefreestone/mlb_data_analysis/README.md

 |ordonma01|2004|...|202|59|8|2|...|16|
 |palmera01|2004|...|550|142|29|0|...|86|

-For this data to be useful, the Batting Table and Master Table are joined with `playerID` as the key index and the desired columns are specified.
+For this data to be useful, the Batting Table and Master Table are joined with `playerID` as the key index, and the desired columns are specified.
 ```python
 # Join two tables with the playerID as the index
 d.merge(master_data, \